wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-security-threat-protect/includes/practice-security-administration.md

 - **Exploit protection** applies mitigation techniques to apps your organization uses, both individually and organization-wide.
 - **Network protection** extends the malware and social engineering protection offered by Microsoft Defender SmartScreen in Microsoft Edge to cover network traffic and connectivity on your organization's devices.
 - **Controlled folder access** helps protect files in key system folders from changes made by malicious and suspicious apps, including file-encrypting ransomware malware.
-- **Attack surface reduction** reduces the attack surface of your applications with intelligent rules that stop the vectors used by Office-, script- and mail-based malware.
+- **Attack surface reduction** reduces the attack surface of your applications with intelligent rules that stop the vectors used by Office-, script-, and mail-based malware.
 - **Network firewall** uses host-based, two-way network traffic filtering that blocks unauthorized network traffic flowing into or out of the local device.

 The  below screenshot shows a chart of detections against an attack surface reduction rule that is protecting office applications: